Table of contents:

 - Every 8 to 10 hours of sewing to prevent wear.

-- If the fabric has holes or pulled threads , this is a sign of a damaged needle.
+- If the fabric shows holes or pulled threads, a sign of a damaged needle.

-- In case of breakage , which can happen if the needle is too thin or incorrectly positioned.
+- In case of breakage, which can happen if the needle is too fine or improperly positioned.

 Prepare the machine before changing the needle